 “PREVENTION IS CHEAPER THAN TREATMENT” Give Your body the best– NUTRITION of 17 Whole Fruits & Vegetables with 2 grains and the sugar, salt and water taken out (NO GLUTEN & in a CAPSULE, CHEWABLE or POWERED DRINK) It is Easier and Cheaper to Prevent an Illness (Disease) than to Try and Deal with it when it Occurs.
 We are ALL OVER-FED and UNDER NOURISHED!
 When You Feel Good You Look Good !!!
-I want everyone Healthy and Happy and I have not used my cane, scooter or wheel chair in 8 years as of April 2, 2013..
-Please go into my web site www.jpwobbles.com and watch the video with learning how Whole Food Nutrition is good for everyone.
+I want everyone Healthy and Happy and I have not used my cane, scooter or wheel chair in 9 years as of April 2, 2015..
+Please go into my web site www.jpwobbles.com learning how Whole Food Nutrition is good for everyone.

 Please contact me with any questions at 1-208-773-9372, cell phone 1-208-818-2150 or my e mail email@example.com